 CP All has improved its free cash flow over time, in 2020, it still had ~$800M in free cash flow.
 It trades at ~20x free cash flow.

 Due to the Tesco acquisition, CP All’s balance sheet has a considerable amount of debt.
 A total of ~$7.38B in long-term debt, it nearly doubled since 2019.
 Interest expenses also increased 25.8% compared with 2019 to ~$284M.

-For a market cap of ~$16.57B it seems the debt level seems somewhat excessive.
-Over the next quarters it will be important to see at which rate CP All starts paying back its debt.
-It still holds ~$1.18B in cash, so there should be no problems in the short-term.
+For a market cap of ~$16.57B, it seems the debt level seems somewhat excessive.
+It will be important to see at which rate CP All starts paying back its debt, over the next few quarters.
+It still holds ~$1.18B in cash, so there should be no problems in the short term.

 At the time of the Siam Makro acquisition, CP All insiders were caught trading shares in the company.
 While holding insider information about the acquisition, they started accumulating shares.
 As soon as the announcement came in, Siam Makro shares rose close to the bidding price.
 The Thai Regulator fined the executives involved.
 Although this type of behavior should not be allowed at such a high corporate level, CP All ended up sweeping the problem under the rug.
 There were no consequences for all the executives involved.
 CP All’s excuse was that it would be difficult to replace all of the executives.

 The pandemic affected CP All’s business.
-With imposed lockdowns and social distancing restrictions, convenience store business suffered.
+With imposed lockdowns and social distancing restrictions, convenience store businesses suffered.
 With revenues declining as well as profits.
-CP All increased its long term debt, mainly due to the acquisition of Tesco.
+CP All increased its long-term debt, mainly due to the acquisition of Tesco.